All Episodes

 This is a treaty, although it's not a treaty, it's some sort of executive, whatever the hell.

-But it's a treaty.
+But it's a treaty, standard operating procedure.

 And the U.S. Senate ratifies treaties by two-thirds vote.

-Well, what the Corker Bill does is basically just the opposite.
+Well, what the Corker bill does is basically just the opposite.

 The Corker Bill requires two-thirds of the Congress to vote against it.